DiRAC-HPC/Cluster-Challenge/challenge/preparation.md

 We circulated details of the recommended training to all of the registered participants and strongly encouraged them to ensure they were familiar with the Linux command line and the basics of how to submit jobs to the UCL Myriad cluster, as well as having some knowledge of Python.

+We established a [Kickstart HPC Slack platform](https://kickstart-hpc.slack.com) with separate channels for the planning team and for communication with cluster challenge participants.
+We hoped this would also allow the students to get to know each other beforehand.

 We asked people to pre-register for the Myriad cluster (using the standard self-service UCL research computing account application form) to speed things up on the day.
 These training accounts were removed at the end of the challenge.

 As all of the registered participants were from UCL, we strongly recommended that they should attend in person rather than online, emphasising that they would have a better experience if they did so; however, we did provide a Teams link for someone that requested to join online because they were out of the country at the time, and also circulated the link via Eventbrite on the morning of the first day of the challenge so that anyone who was unable to attend in person at the last minute due to illness, etc. could still join.
 We deliberately did not do this too far in advance to discourage people from thinking that this was a “webinar-style” event.
 (We also emphasised in publicity communications and on the registration site that this was a hands-on challenge).